dojo/docs/dojox/mobile/TabBar.rst

 .. contents::
     :depth: 2

 TabBar is a container widget that has typically multiple TabBarButtons which controls visibility of views.
 It can be used as a tab container.
 There was dojox.mobile.TabContainer in dojo-1.5, but it is obsolete.
-In dojo-1.6, use TabBar instead of TabContainer.
+In dojo-1.6 or later, use TabBar instead of TabContainer.

 .. image:: TabBar.png